muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

     - Returns New Movie Releases from airtable
 - sports_streams
     - Used to pull game streams from sports-stream.net
+- swift
+    - scraper for live tv
 - the_duke
     - Another air table plugin for pulling movies with John Wayne (The Duke)
+- thearchives
+    - Massive plugin for pulling live music, audiobooks, and films that are all free domain
 - tools
     - Useful tools for menu items, such as to mark an item non-clickable or open settings to a specific tab and section
 - toonmania